We already know that all big companies and agencies work through collaboration.

 Give the outline of all the specific, as well as general objectives you intend to achieve.
 Remember, these goals and objectives should not look like a mind web.
 Keep things simple, clear, scientific, and most importantly, achievable.

 Step 5.
-Method and Strategies
+Outline Your Method and Strategies

 While goals and objectives answer WHATs, methods and strategies answer HOWs.
 In this section, write how you will achieve the above-mentioned goals and objectives.